Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: Conclusion

 \section{Conclusion}

 This paper explores the combinations of visual and semantic features identified by VM and LM for better STR performances.
 Specifically, we propose MATRN that enhances visual and semantic features through cross-references between two modalities.
-MATRN consists of SES, that matches semantic features on 2D space that visual features are aligned in, multi-modal FE, that updates visual and semantic features together through Transformer, and visual clue masking strategy, that stimulates the semantic references of visual features.
-In our experiments, naive combinations of both modalities lead to marginal improvements from the baseline.
+MATRN consists of SES, that matches semantic features on 2D space that visual features are aligned in, multi-modal FE, that updates visual and semantic features together through the multi-modal transformer, and visual clue masking strategy, that stimulates the semantic references of visual features.
+In our experiments, naive applications of the multi-modal transformer lead to marginal improvements from the baseline.
 To this end, the components of MATRN effectively contribute to the multi-modal combinations and MATRN finally achieves state-of-the-art performances on seven STR benchmarks with large margins.